udoprog/unicycle/README.md

 * [IndexedStreamsUnordered]

 These are async abstractions that runs a set of futures or streams which may complete in any order.
 Similarly to [FuturesUnordered][futures-rs] from the [futures crate].
-But we aim to provide a stronger guarantee of fairness (see below), and better memory locality for the futures being pollled.
+But we aim to provide a stronger guarantee of fairness (see below), and better memory locality for the futures being polled.

 **Note:** This project is experimental.
 It involves some amount of unsafe and possibly bad assumptions which needs to be either vetted or removed before you